 Your generosity has the power to change the way the world defines and views disabilities.

-For more than 80 years, legacies and bequests have played an important part in funding many of the Easterseals NH programs that give people with disabilities the ability to live, work and play in their communities.
+For more than 80 years, legacies and bequests have played an important part in funding many of the Easterseals Vermont programs that give people with disabilities the ability to live, work and play in their communities.

 There are many ways you can ensure your philanthropic wishes become a reality.
 Use this website to learn more about how you can be an agent of change for people with disabilities.

-You can give Easterseals’ and families a brighter future by including Easterseals NH in your estate planning.
+You can give Easterseals’ and families a brighter future by including Easterseals Vermont in your estate planning.
 One of the simplest and most popular ways to empower people with disabilities is to leave a gift to Easterseals in your will or trust, or as a beneficiary of a life insurance policy or retirement fund.